HankyuJang/Single-Cell-Classification/README.md

 ### Result

-Output using 100 basis vectors dataset
+Output using 100 basis vectors dataset (for one particular experiment)

 - knn:
     - 0.917,n=3,weights=uniform,kNN